 Build innovative services with Application Delivery Fabric

-With KEMP, Managed Service Providers have an opportunity to offer innovate services that create marketplace differentiation and that ultimately add to the bottom line.
+With Kemp, Managed Service Providers have an opportunity to offer innovative services that create marketplace differentiation and that ultimately add to the bottom line.
 The traditional approach of licensing and maintaining per-customer load balancers or deploying large multi-tenant appliances creates financial and operational challenges.
-KEMP’s unique approach to licensing and operation removes these challenges so that services can be profitable from day one and are easily maintained.
+Kemp’s unique approach to licensing and operation removes these challenges so that services can be profitable from day one and are easily maintained.

 Metered Licensing (MELA)

 MELA breaks the traditional box licensing model with a capacity based subscription that places no restriction on the number of actual load balancer instances deployed.
 The MELA OpEx model aligns expenditure with revenues, requires no up-front investment and can flex to meet changing demands on a month-to-month basis.